shrutisharma27/7targets-docs/_posts/2021-04-10-how-to-add-multiple-leads.md

 Here, for a certain file, if you want to download the total number of leads.
 Click on its corresponding 'Total Leads'.

-Similarly, to know the reason why certain leads aren't added, download by clicking the corresponding 'Not Added'.
+Similarly, to know the reason why certain leads aren't added, download it by clicking the corresponding 'Not Added'.
 The same is for the added lead, click on the correponding 'Added'.

 Other details in this table are assigned assistant to the leads, date, status, and actions to be taken.